Tokyo Pride: A Journey Through History and Progress

 By 1990, Shinjuku Nichome had become a well-established gay district in Tokyo that catered not only to gay men but also to lesbians, bisexual people, transgender people, and more.
 With various bars of different themes meant for a diverse clientele, Nichome attracted folks from all over the Kanto region of Japan, though many of them were married with kids, and still had to keep their identity a secret.

 Although I am a bisexual, gender fluid woman, I’m not as much into the pride events as other queer people are.
 But, I’m not opposed to them.
-When Tokyo Rainbow Pride rolls around in April, I think I’ll head over and check it out.
+When Tokyo Pride rolls around in June, I think I’ll head over and check it out.

 Year 2000 - 2010